matoy/AzureOrphanResourcesCheck/README.md

 You have make 1 function call per subscription by specifying the subscriptionid in the GET parameters: &subscriptionid=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-You can also specify comma separated resource names to exclude with &exclusions=vm1,snapshotXXX,nic-abcdef
+You can specify comma separated resource names to exclude with &exclusions=vm1,snapshotXXX,nic-abcdef

+You can also specify comma separated check types to exclude with &exclusiontypes=XXX
+XXX can be: disks, nics, nsgs, pubips, routes, snapshots, vmhub, finopstag, sqlvmhub, sqlhub.

 Be sure to have an appropriate timeout (30s or more) because if you have many resources, the function might need some time to execute.